fffjacquier/notes-app/README.md

 5. autosave with debounce, and add a saving/saved label or nprogress
 6. add dynamic menus to remvoe/add folder notes
 7. export as pdf or text
+8. add date at top of note
+9. add number of notes with folders name
+10. add sort for notes in current folder

 •• Done
 - fix the save error